-Will the Doctor Review My Medical History?
+Will the Doctor Review my Medical History?

 Make sure to be open and honest with them about what other medications or drugs (prescription or otherwise) you may be using or have used in the past.
 Cannabis can interact with other medications and drugs to change their effects.
 The information you share with your doctor is privileged and there’s no reason to fear any legal repercussions.

-Will the Doctor Write Me a Prescription for Medical Cannabis?
+Will the Doctor Write me a Prescription for Medical Cannabis?

 In Canada, the physician will send the recommendation to the licensed producer of your choice.
 Once that paperwork has been sent in, you can go online and order what you need.
 The entire process takes no more than a couple of days.

-Are My Medical Records Safe in a Medical Cannabis Office?
+Are my Medical Records Safe in a Medical Cannabis Office?

-Answer: Yes.
+The answer is yes for this one.
 Your medical records in any doctor’s office are sealed under compliance with HIPAA.
 The same goes for your medical records when they’re in a medical cannabis doctor’s office.
 Doctors have a duty of care and code of ethics to follow.

 See?
-It’s just like meeting up with a ‘regular’ doctor.
+It’s just like meeting up with a “regular” doctor.
 You’ll sit in a waiting room and fill out some paperwork, just like in a regular doctor’s office.
 You’ll meet with the doctor for an in-person consultation, just like in a regular doctor’s office.
 And you’ll get the medical documentation you need from your doctor, just like in a regular doctor’s office.
 Once you’re there, you’ll realize that the situation is wholly familiar.